-- 1 In the [ (Replay)] menu, select [Protect] and press SET. - See Selecting Menus and Settings (p.
-36).
+In the [(Replay)] menu, select [Protect] and press SET.

-- 2 Select an image you want to protect using ◄ or ► on the multicontroller and press SET. - The I icon appears on protected images. - To remove the protection, press SET again (in protection mode). - You can make the selection of images easier by toggling between single replay and Index replay with the Selection.
+- Select an image you want to protect using ◀ or ▶ on the multicontroller and press SET. - The on icon appears on protected images. - To remove the protection, press SET again (in protection mode). - You can make the selection of images easier by toggling between single replay and Index replay with the ■ button.